matt-h/rdio-enhancer/README.md

 * Export/Import Playlists
 * Export to CSV
 	* Fix Export to CSV so it can save a filename.
 Need to figure out a new way to do this; Data URIs currently do not support this.
-* Fork Playlist
-* Remove duplicates

 Changelog
 ================
+v 2.1

+* New Features
+	* Re-implemented remove duplicates from playlists
+	* Re-implemented fork playlists

 v 2.0

 * New Features